 Be ready to take action and apply the brakes.
-For more information, see Defensive Driving ⇔ 163.
+For more information.
 Keep the windshield, headlamps, and FPB sensor clean and in good repair.

-FPB can be set to Off, Alert, or Alert and Brake through vehicle personalization.
-See "Collision/ Detection Systems" under Vehicle Personalization ⇔ 137.
+FPB can be set to Off.
+Alert. or Alert and Brake through vehicle personalization.
+See "Collision/ Detection Systems" under Vehicle